voxel-wiki/voxel-wiki.github.io/content/wiki/introduction/index.md

 In many fields of programming, the choice of language is quite open... even interpreted languages are often acceptable!

+<div id='the-scaling-problem'></div>
 But with voxels?
 Let's do a quick exercise, shall we...

 1. Grab a calculator (we ain't monsters here)!
-2. Think of a number of meters|voxels you want to 'see' at once.
+2. Think of how far into the distance you want to 'see', in meters/voxels.
-3. Type the number into the calculator.
+3. Type that number into the calculator.
 4. Double the number once.
 5. Multiply the number, by *itself*, **twice**.
 6. Look at the result.